Jagat Joity Das: Bangladesh war of liberation

-He received training in Meghalaya and joined the guerrilla group of Mukti Bahini afterwards, which operated primarily in the Sunamganj Netrokona Habiganj river,or 'Haor, area.
+Das received training in Meghalaya and joined the guerrilla group of Mukti Bahini afterwards, which operated primarily in the Sunamganj Netrokona Habiganj river, or 'Haor, area.
 His group was known to the local people as Das Party.
-According to Abdul Kaium, one fellow commander of Das, the name of "Das party" was officially approved by the Bangladesh Liberation Army.
+According to Abdul Kaium, one fellow commander of Das, the name of "Das Party" was officially approved by the Bangladesh Liberation Army.

 Das operated a number of guerrilla missions, such as the Paharpur operation, the Baniachong police station attack, and the Badalpur operation, driving out the Pakistani military from the region.
 Given the Pakistani Army's use of waterways as supply routes, the Das and other members of the group launched an assault on he Pakistani forces on October 16, 1971, cutting the military's supply lines.
 A bounty was subsequently placed on Das' head.